Cabinets on-Demand on-Line™

-Cabinets on-Demand on-Line is one of the best quality flatpack products on the market and the only one where you have a large amount of flexibility to ensure all units fit within your space and size requirements.
-Serious consideration should be given to these features before buying your flat pack.
+The web site for Cabinets on-Demand on-Line and its sibling OZ Flat Pack are one of the best quality flatpack on-line buying web sites on the market to facillitate the rather complex operation of specifying and ordering self assembly cabinets and the only one where you have a large amount of flexibility to ensure all units fit within your space and size requirements.
+Serious consideration should be given to those features before buying your flat pack.
 Please Note that www.ozflatpack.com.au is a more modern looking version but its manufacturing facilities are the same as for orders places through www.cabinetsondemand.com.au

 1. READ THE MANUAL and make a clear area to work in and have the correct tools on hand.
 A helper is very useful and cuts the job time significantly.
 If it is a friend or family it will make the job fun.

 2. Each individual cabinet should be separated in your work area, with a few exceptions.

 3. Unpack and assemble the units one at a time, complete with drawer runners and hinge plates where necessary and place in position as marked in the Manual.
 Check that all Labeled components are present in your work area.